brenns10/dotfiles/README.md

 Without these this whole exercise would probably be pointless.

 - `git` is pretty required
-- `bash` too
+- `bash`, tested with >=3.2 on mac
+- `m4`, which ought to be standard on unixy systems

 ### Optional Prereqs

 You'll probably want at least some of these tools, because they are kinda why I have my configuration version controlled.

-- If you use Arch, `archey3` is supported.
-Install it to get a nice startup screen on all your terminals.
+- `archey3` for a pretty terminal splash screen on Arch Linux
-- For email, mutt is the mail user agent.
-My email setup also depends on mbsync and msmtp.
-The password keychain script depends on python, and the `keyring` library (`pip install --user keyring`).
-To insert the password into the keyring, simply use:

-        $ imap-pass -s EMAIL_ADDRESS
+- Email
+  - `mutt` for email browsing
+  - `isync` for downloading email
+  - `msmtp` for sending email
+  - `python` with the `keyring` package installed.
+Easy to setup with `pip install --user keyring`.
+Then run `imap-pass -s EMAIL` and paste the email password into it.
+  - git email packages may need to be installed if you intend to send patches out for review
 - If you use Ruby, `rbenv` is supported.
 You'll want to do:

         $ git clone https://github.com/rbenv/rbenv.git ~/.rbenv